tonioni/WinUAE/cputest/readme.txt

 cputest all tst.b = run tst.b, then tst.w and so on in alphabetical order until end or mismatch is detected.

 If mismatch is detected, opcode word(s), instruction disassembly, registers before and after and reason message is shown on screen.
 If difference is in exception stack frame, both expected and returned stack frame is shown in hexadecimal.

+--

+Change log:

+- Cycle count validation (Amiga, 68000 only), including exceptions (except bus errors).
+- Interrupt testing (Amiga only, INTREQ bits set one by one, validate correct exception).
+- Multiple test sets can be generated and tested in single step.
+- Stack usage reduced, gzip decompression works with default 4096 byte stack.